 3. Upper layers

 First, take enough water.
 I usually take a simple reused PET bottle because it is also the lightest.
-For hikes, longer than 2 hours, I also take snacks like banana, energy bar or some chocolate protein powder.
+For hikes, longer than 3 hours, I also take light snacks like banana, energy bar or some chocolate protein powder.
 The lighter the better. 😉

-By the way, if you have issues with your joints, take glucosamine supplements.
-My favorite is Proflex from Valens and it truly helps a lot (you can get 10% discount with code ANDA10).
+Pro tip: If you have issues with your joints, take glucosamine supplements.
+My favorite is Proflex from Valens and it actually works!

 6. Sun protection

-Basic first aid stuff like plasters, elastic bandages and a swiss knife don’t take much space, so I recommend you to have them in your backpack all the time.
-I also carry lots of paper wipes because my nose is wet all the time (allergic rhinitis year-round) and Aspirin because you never know.
-It also doesn’t hurt to carry a flashlight (or headlight) in case you plan to chase the sunsets.
+Basic first aid accessories like plasters, elastic bandages and a swiss knife don’t take much space, so I recommend you to have them in your backpack all the time.
+I also carry lots of paper wipes because my nose is wet all the time (allergic rhinitis year-round) and Aspirin because “you never know”.

 10. In winters, add crampons and gaiters

-I hope my list helped a bit, especially if you are a hiking beginner and don’t know where to start.
+I hope my hiking tips and basic gear list helped you to get started.
 Let me know in the comments if I missed something out or if you have some other questions.
 And remember: hike more, worry less! 😉